aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/inserting-and-removing-cell-comments-in-a-worksheet/_index.md

  .......

 using Aspose.Cells;
 .......

-//Specify the template excel file path.
+// Specify the template Excel file path. string myPath = @"d:\test\Book1.xls";

-string myPath=@"d:\test\Book1.xls";

-//Instantiate a new Workbook.

-//Open the excel file.
+// Instantiate a new Workbook and open the Excel file.
 Workbook workbook = new Workbook(myPath);

-//Add a Comment to A1 cell.
+// Add a comment to the A1 cell. int commentIndex = workbook.Worksheets[0].Comments.Add("A1");

-int commentIndex=workbook.Worksheets[0].Comments.Add("A1");

-//Accessing the newly added comment
+// Access the newly added comment.

-Comment comment=workbook.Worksheets[0].Comments[commentIndex];
+Comment comment = workbook.Worksheets[0].Comments[commentIndex];

-//Setting the comment note
+// Set the comment note.

-comment.Note="This is my comment";
+comment.Note = "This is my comment";

-//Save As the excel file.
+// Save the Excel file.
 workbook.Save(@"d:\test\Book1.xls");

 {{< /highlight >}}